 Passionate and driven to create employment and develop skills in the industry she has taken Bumbles from outsourcing all packing to becoming a co-independent manufacturer with a fully owned pouch filling line, with a vision to offer affordable healthy baby food to all.
 Billie-Clare has been recognised as one of South African’s TOP 100 Female Entrepreneurs but it is her vast experience with babies and with her passion for healthy food alike, that she is the driving force behind brand.

-We had the pleasure of asking Lara a few questions on the food and beverage industry before FoodNext.
+We had the opportunity to ask Billie-Clare a few questions on the food and beverage industry before FoodNext.
 See what he had to say:

 FNA: What do you believe has been the key change in the F&B sector over the past five years?